deferpanic/goweave/README.md

 * This *might* eat your cat - watch out.

 ### TODO - shortlist before opening up

+  * probably change the call/around advice in the http example -- right now it's just replacing - we want to show true around usage

   * remove the regex stuff